-- example, how the utilities evaluate errors, such as line strikes, that occur during vegetation removal or repair and maintenance, and how these errors are factored into their risk assessment. - 4.
-The 2022 WMP Guidelines should establish a peer review process from the scientific community to evaluate the accuracy of the data, assumptions, methods, results, and interpretations for the different models.
+- 4. The 2022 WMP Guidelines should establish a peer review process from the scientific community to evaluate the accuracy of the data, assumptions, methods, results, and interpretations for the different models.
 Alternatively, the WSD could direct the utilities to establish a peer review process that the WSD could monitor as part of its compliance activities.
 The WSAB is available for collaboration on how this recommendation can be implemented to safely ensure that confidential data remain confidential.
 In addition, the WSD can recruit field experts to advise on emerging best practices for machine learning and atmospheric and fire science that utilities may be interested to incorporate. - 5.
-The WSD should continue to explore its options working with the utilities to develop a data access portal for interconnected data repositories and permission hierarchy.
-The WSD has indicated it will incorporate this recommendation following the standardization of data metrics, processing, and analysis, however, it may be necessary to begin work on a platform now, especially if a CPUC rulemaking or utility application proceeding is required.
+The WSD should continue to explore its options working with the utilities to develop a data access portal for interconnected data repositories and permission hierarchy.19 The WSD has indicated it will incorporate this recommendation following the standardization of data metrics, processing, and analysis,20 however, it may be necessary to begin work on a platform now, especially if a CPUC rulemaking or utility application proceeding is required.
 A data system should be ingesting all utility open data and also be able to manage sematic tagging of datasets for easy discoverability and evaluation.
 If such a data system already exists, the WSD should consider partnering with the organizations already managing such data and modeling.

-&lt;sup>19 See the WSAB's Recommendations on the 2021 IOU WMP Guidelines, Section 3.2 at 27-28.
+19 See the WSAB's Recommendations on the 2021 IOU WMP Guidelines, Section 3.2 at 27-28.

-&lt;sup>20 Resolution WSD-011, Attachment 1, Analysis and recommendations on Wildfire Safety Advisory Board (WSAB) recommendations at 11.
+20 Resolution WSD-011, Attachment 1, Analysis and recommendations on Wildfire Safety Advisory Board (WSAB) recommendations at 11.